Nixxx19/Vandalism-detection/README_inference.md

 ## Output

 Results will be saved to `runs/detect/inference/` (or your custom project/name path) with:
-- Annotated images/videos showing both graffiti and human detections with pose estimation
+- Annotated images/videos showing both vandalism and human detections with pose estimation
 - Optional: `.txt` label files (if `--save-txt` is used)

 ## Command Line Arguments

-### Graffiti Detection
+### Vandalism Detection
-- `--model`: Path to graffiti detection model (default: `my_model.pt`)
+- `--model`: Path to vandalism detection model (default: `my_model.pt`)
-- `--conf`: Confidence threshold for graffiti (default: 0.25)
+- `--conf`: Confidence threshold for vandalism (default: 0.25)
 - `--iou`: IoU threshold for NMS (default: 0.7)

 ### Human Detection